 The Pro's Closet also offers an 18-month trade-in or buy-back program on all the bikes it sells.
 That amount is visible in your site account immediately after purchasing a bike — so I can see that after my purchase and a little over a month of owning the Revolt, it's trade-in value has dropped by $644.
 That makes it easy to know precisely how much store credit I could get if I decide to swap this bike for another one (or for cold hard cash, though in that case you receive 13 percent less than the store credit amount).

-The Pro's Closet also recently announced a carbon frame warranty covering any manufacturing defects and "one instance of frame damage due to normal use."
+The Pro's Closet recently established a carbon frame warranty covering any manufacturing defects and "one instance of frame damage due to normal use."
 That's incredible, considering that many of the high-end bikes it sells have carbon fiber frames.

 Watch Out For